Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 ![alt_text](images/image1.jpg "image_tooltip")

-Name: Dr. Renjith Mathew
+Dr. Renjith Mathew

-Designation: Dean of Student Affairs, NISER
+Dean of Student Affairs, NISER

-Role: The Dean, SA is the chairperson of Student Affairs, NISER.
+The Dean, SA is the chairperson of Student Affairs, NISER.
 DOSA        oversees the welfare of the student community.
 DOSA is responsible for communicating and interpreting University decisions to the student community and also coordinating and supervising co-curricular activities inside the campus.
 DOSA strives for maintaining an active, harmonious, and beneficial learning and living environment for students.

-Address: [Office no], Admin Building, 1st floor
+[Office no], Admin Building, 1st floor

 Contacts: 2494010, [dosa@niser.ac.in](mailto:dosa@niser.ac.in)